Gun Collection Appraisals: Liquidating an Estate with Firearms

 Insurance appraisals assess the replacement value of a collection.
 This is a good idea for anyone looking to insure and hold their collection, instead of liquidating.

-Final Thoughts
+Final Thoughts On Gun Appraisals

 Gun collection appraisals are necessary, whether you want to insure your new inheritance or liquidate the collection at auction.
 If you are looking to liquidate an estate firearm collection, get a fair market appraisal.
 The more high-quality photographs, provenance documentation, and identification information you give an appraiser the less time and expense it will take.